Google Chrome Helper (Rendered) high CPU: 9 tested-and-tried fixes

 Look under the CPU monitor tab and select it for a more detailed view of top consumers, temperature, and uptime.

 Because Chrome uses so much system resources, it may be draining your Mac's battery.
 If that is your case, check out this article to fix it.
+Also, while the Menu App is open, check out the Protection tab to rule out the increase in CPU usage due to malware and to make sure Chrome is not hijacked.

 Can you disable Google Chrome Helper?

-Although it is possible to disable the Google Chrome Helper, it's not first on my troubleshooting list.
+Although it is possible to disable the Google Chrome Helper, it's not first on our troubleshooting list.
 Disabling it will stop the functionality of your third-party extensions, meaning you'll likely discover your video players don't work anymore.

 How to reduce CPU usage